Queensland Family Law Practice

 Emotion-Driven Decisions

-Emotion-driven decisions during asset division can create havoc on the fairness and financial outcome of your settlement.
-When emotions take the wheel, you’re more likely to make choices you’ll regret later or that don’t best suit your future needs.
+Emotion-driven decisions while dividing assets in divorce can severely impact the fairness and financial outcome of your settlement.
+When emotions take the wheel, you’re more likely to make choices that you’ll regret later or that don’t align with your long-term needs.
+Staying rational throughout the process ensures a more equitable and financially sound property division.

 Ignoring Tax Consequences